rushil-ambati/track-driver-ai/docs/docs.md

 #### Monolithic Learning

-These methods allow developers to launch very quickly, but is not necessarily the safest.
+These methods allow developers to launch quickly, but is not necessarily the safest.
 It does, however, provide the fastest feedback loop and most data.

 They are cheap and scalable, but in a way utilise end-user testing on CV/ML algorithms.
 It is also not clear yet if these methods can easily scale to L5.

-These approaches are often called "Pixel to Peddle” because they are generic models, often based on Neural Networks, that take in an observation and map them to actions.
+These approaches are often called "Pixel to Peddle” because they are generic models, often based on Neural Networks, that takes in observations and maps them to actions.
 The network parameters can be learned by two main methods: imitation learning and reinforcement learning.

 ##### Imitation Learning